C-C-Minetest-Server/gender_select/README.md

 #### `gender_select.open_gender_dialog(player)`
 Allow the player to choose their preferred pronoun by using a formspec.
 This only works if the [`flow`](https://content.minetest.net/packages/luk3yx/flow/) mod is installed and the player specified is online.

-If the dialog is successfully opened, `true` is returned as the only returned value.
+If the dialogue is successfully opened, `true` is returned as the only returned value.
 If not, `false` is returned as the first value and one of the following is returned as the second:
 * `"DEPENDENCY"`: The `flow` mod is not installed.
 This will always be returned even if the player is offline.
-* `"OFFLINE"`: The player is offline, and so the dialog cannot be opened.
+* `"OFFLINE"`: The player is offline, and so the dialogue cannot be opened.
 This also returns if the provided player field is not a valid one.

-Because of the limitations of the API, we cannot notify other mods about the result of the dialog.
-Unless otherwise specified, in case of failed calls, `false` will be returned.
+Because of the limitations of the API, we cannot notify other mods about the result of the dialogue.

 ### Variables
 #### `gender_select.version`